paulitolinhares/component-design/presentation/presentation.md

 ---

-## Spliting UI from business logic
+## Splitting UI from business logic

 ---